projectwildmaps/projectwildmaps.github.io/README.md

 PMAPS is an online tool used to record information about locations in Pisgah.
 This allows knowledge to be passed down and shared among generations of pwilders, preserving our collective knowledge even as people graduate.

-To use, navigate to [https://projectwildmaps.github.io/](https://projectwildmaps.github.io/) and follow the instructions.
+To use, navigate to https://projectwildmaps.github.io/ and follow the instructions.

 What it lets you do / how to use

 Firebase

-GitHub pages
+GitHub pages, with link to documentation (https://pages.github.com/)

 Login info

 ## Description of Files

 index.html
 * The main HTML file.
-This contains the HTML and most of the javascript used to make the app work.
+This contains the HTML and the core javascript used to make the app work.
 See the index.html section below for more information on how this file is organized.

 style.css